target/grease/docs/tgt_grease.enterprise.Detectors.rst

 GREASE Source Detectors
 =====================================

-Detectors are used to parse data from sourcing and determine if a job needs to be executed
+Detectors are used to parse data from sourcing and determine if a job needs to be executed.

+**NOTE**: If developing a new detector it is the accepted practice for all non-error log messages to be set to only print in *verbose* mode

 Regex Detector
 --------------------------------------------